Florida State Road 116: History

 Due to rapid growth in the East Arlington area and near SR 105 (Zoo Parkway/Heckscher Drive), a connection from the I-295 corridor to Naval Station Mayport was seen as a great need.

 Over the years, traffic back-ups at the Atlantic Boulevard flyover ramp escalated, as it was the only direct route to the base.
-These back-ups often took hours to clear, and with the rapid growth in the area, combined with the need for another hurricane evacuation route, a new road was a necessity.
+These back-ups often took hours to clear, and with the rapid growth in the area, combined with the need for another hurricane evacuation route, a new road with a bridge over the Intercoastal Waterway was a necessity.
 The base needed a more-direct route from the corridor since it was easy for new people to the area to get lost on previous directions from exits on I-295, such as SR 10 (Atlantic Boulevard) and Monument Road.

 The improvements to – and subsequent de facto replacement of – Merrill Road, Ft.
 Caroline Road, and McCormick Road occurred in stages.
 However, these roads are still in use today and are designated by signage still displayed on them.

+The road includes the Charles E. Bennett Memorial Bridge over the Intercoastal Waterway, connecting San Pablo Island to the mainland.
+It was completed in late 2004.